trdroid/Google-App-Engine-Examples/Modules/README.md

 # Modules

+App Engine allows grouping instances and assigning each group a specific purpose.
+Each such group is known as a *module*.

 ### Requirement for Modules

-Automatic scaling instances of the App Engine serves the following purposes
+Automatic-scaling instances of the App Engine serves the following purposes

 * handling large scale user traffic
 * handling traffic spikes

-However, Automatic scaling instances might not be suited for other computation tasks
+However, automatic-scaling instances might not be suited for other computation tasks

 * Always-listening Backend Services
 * Batch jobs